zifnab06/Charter/Server.md

 #The official Junction server charter

 ##General Guidelines
-No staff member is more important than any other.
-No one person is in charge of any aspect of gameplay, or operations.
-Decisions should and will be made as laid out by these guidelines, precluding the need for any individual to act as if they are in charge.
-**Junction is a server based around a community working together to have fun.**
+Everyone is equal - including staff.
+Any decisions should be made as laid out in these guidelines, removing the need for any individual to act as if htey are in charge.
+Junction is a server based around a community working together to have fun.

 ##Player Guidelines
+###General Rules
-1\. **Be respectful of everyone on the server**, whether it be someone brand new or someone in a staff position, through words and actions.
-Disrespectful actions include using racial or homophobic slurs, harassing fellow players and/or staff, being an unreasonable annoyance to other players, or behaving in a way that is disruptive or unhelpful.
-In a survival setting, some banter is expected but should not reach a level of harassment.
+1\. **Be respectful of everyone on the server**, whether they are a new player or a staff member.
+Disrespectful actions include (but are not limited to)
+  * Using racial or homophobic slurs
+  * Player and/or staff harrassment
+  * Being an annoyance to other players
+  * Behaving in a way that is disruptive and/or unhelpful

+2\. **Do not promote griefing non-chaos servers** using any form of communication provided by Junction.
+This includes in-game chat, subreddit, Mumble, forum, or IRC channels.

+3\. **Use of mods that give you an advantage over other players is unacceptable**.
+This includes (but is not limited to):
+  * X-Ray (All of your edits will be removed)
+  * Speed Hacking
+  * Fly Hacking

+4\. **Do not create lag machines**.
+This includes redstone clocks that can not be turned off.

+5\. **Keep the server SFW**.
+This includes all skins and builds.
+Offensive skins (such as hitler) are not allowed, you will be kicked for using one.
+Offensive structures will result in a ban.

+6\. **Please don't spam chat or advertise other servers**

+###PvE
-2\. **No griefing**.
+1\. **No griefing**.
 Griefing includes but is not limited to:

 - Destroying a build
 - Modifying a build without the owner’s consent, or preventing an owner’s access to their build